 - Designated spaces are available on all KCC properties

-- Space is available on a first-come, first-served basis
+- Space is available on a first-come, first-serve basis

-One of the ways that Klamath Community College (“KCC” or “College”) fulfills its mission is in maintaining an environment that enables the free exchange of ideas without regard to the viewpoint expressed, yet ensures that the educational environment for delivering accessible, quality education is preserved for the students and communities we serve.
+One of the ways KCC fulfills its mission is in maintaining an environment that enables the free exchange of ideas without regard to the viewpoint expressed, yet ensures that the educational environment for delivering accessible, quality education is preserved for the students and communities we serve.

 Authority to regulate access to its property is provided to KCC by ORS 341.290 and affirmed through Board of Education Policy 305.4100 – Use of College Facilities and Equipment.
 In exercising its authority, KCC seeks to avoid regulating content of expressive conduct at applicable sites except in cases where it deems there is evidence of the potential for material and substantial disruption of the learning environment or campus operations.
-KCC seeks to regulate only time, place, and/or manner of expressive conduct in order to maintain its ability to carry out its educational mission without interruption and to ensure safety on sites under its authority.
+Under its authority, KCC seeks to regulate only time, place, and/or manner of expressive conduct in order to maintain its ability to carry out the College's educational mission without interruption and to ensure safety.

 This college document is intended to specify the criteria that KCC will apply in exercising this authority.

-This policy applies to property that KCC owns, leases or rents or otherwise occupies.
-In the case of leases and rentals, it applies only to the spaces that KCC actually rents and not the larger property.
+This policy applies to property KCC owns, leases, rents, or otherwise occupies.
+In the case of leases and rentals, it applies only to the spaces KCC actually rents and not the larger property.
 This policy is not intended to regulate KCC-owned property for which KCC has granted easements to other public agencies or that KCC has leased to other public or private entities.
 The rationale for this is that KCC does not have operating control of these properties.

 Definition of expressive conduct